-If you hold your shares held in your name as the stockholder of record, you may vote in person at the Annual Meeting (or virtually during the Annual Meeting, if we decide to hold the Annual Meeting virtually).
-If you are the beneficial owner of shares held in street name, you may vote your shares in person at the Annual Meeting (or virtually during the Annual Meeting, if we decide to hold the Annual Meeting virtually) only if you obtain a legal proxy from the broker, bank, trustee, or other nominee that holds your shares giving you the right to vote the shares.
+If you hold your shares held in your name as the stockholder of record, you may vote in person at the Annual Meeting.
+If you are the beneficial owner of shares held in street name, you may vote your shares in person at the Annual Meeting only if you obtain a legal proxy from the broker, bank, trustee, or other nominee that holds your shares giving you the right to vote the shares.
 Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy or voting instructions as described below so that your vote will be counted if you later decide not to attend the Annual Meeting.